 Accessing the Ring of Fire is a challenge as existing regional infrastructure in the form of paved roads is at least 300 km away.
 But thanks to investment in the region, Eagle’s Nest will benefit from regional infrastructure that will serve both industry and local First Nation communities.
 In the 2014 Ontario Budget, the provincial government committed $1 billion toward infrastructure in the Ring of Fire and in mid 2017, Noront and the provincial government agreed that the company would transfer the environmental proponency for the all-season road to the communities of Marten Falls and Webequie First Nation.
 Thus, the communities will lead the environmental assessment on their traditional lands.
+In 2020, Premier Ford and the Communities confirmed their commitment to the development of the road by signing a Memorandum of Agreement.

 New All-Season Access Road

 Nickel-copper concentrate will be bagged and loaded onto trucks at the Eagle’s Nest Mine site, then trucked to a siding near Aroland First Nation for rail shipping to a smelter in Northern Ontario.
+It is envisioned that direct shipping chromite ores will be transported by truck and trans-loaded to rail cars at a “to be constructed” trans-load facility.

 A diesel-fired power plant will be built on-site to service the electrical load requirements for processing equipment, the underground mine and surface infrastructure, such as the camp facilities and airstrip.